 As always, we will do everything possible to provide you with the highest quality of care while maximizing your protection.
 We want you to be well informed regarding procedures performed in our office and welcome any questions you may have.

-Serving patients in Oregon from:Cottage Grove • Corvallis • Creswell • Eugene • Florence Junction City • Roseburg • Springfield • Venta OR
+Proudly Serving Eugene Oregon and nearby Cities and Communities:Cottage Grove • Corvallis • Creswell • Eugene • Florence Junction City • Roseburg • Springfield • Venta OR